HubSpot/cms-react/docs/reference/js-modules.md

 `
 ```

-In order to use `hublDataTemplate` in `cms-dev-server`, while developing modules:
-Prepend `preview` to any `hslocal.net:3000/module/...` routes, e.g. `hslocal.net:3000/preview/module/...`
+While developing modules in `cms-dev-server`, prepend `preview` to any `hslocal.net:3000/module/...` routes, e.g. `hslocal.net:3000/preview/module/...`, to have your local hublDataTemplate string resolved.